Drone LiDAR Surveying

 LiDAR and water do not mix due to refraction and light absorption.
 That is not to say that LiDAR cannot penetrate water; it can, but it requires a specific wavelength beam, not what is traditionally used for land surveying.

-LiDAR is generally not a good solution in coastal erosion monitoring.
+LiDAR is generally not a good solution for coastal erosion monitoring.
 Photogrammetry also has its challenges with water due to movement in the water between images, but for coastal erosion, surveying can be achieved by monitoring the tides.

 The light spectrum is large, and many specialised sensors can perform various tasks.
-These may or may not fit on current drone technology but will generally require custom fitting.
+These may or may not fit on current drone technology but they will generally require custom fitting.
 We can provide these services and work with you to achieve your goals.

-Contact us today and discuss your drone lidar mapping requirements with us.
+Contact us today and discuss your drone LiDAR mapping requirements with us.

-We give you the right solution for your needs.
+We provide the solutions to your needs.